Udayraj123/DBMSLab-CS345/A4 - Time tables/Readme.md

 Strategy-
 1. Converted all pdfs to xlsx (makes it easy to copy data)
 2. Extract the tables containing schedules (remove extra clutters) and store it in a separate sheet.
-3. Remove courses in lab slots
+3. Remove courses in lab slots (BUT NOT THEIR TUTORIALS)

 Special cases-
 Design dept : much work (will insert later, first complete the code)